archer884/crockford/README.md

 This library does not support encoding and decoding of arbitrary data; there is [another library for that](https://crates.io/crates/base32).
 Additionally, the spec supports the idea of check digits, but this library currently does not.

 **The primary purpose of this library is to provide high performance, user-resistant encoding of numeric identifiers.** To that end, both encoding and decoding are, in fact, pretty darn fast.
+How fast?
+According to my testing, `crockford` decodes **fifty times faster** and encodes **twenty-seven times faster** than `harsh`.

 ## Usage